Eli-2020/OpenScience/README.md

 Hypothesis:
-To input public health knowledge (COVID19), Studying using media (watching documentary video) is more effective rather than studying with traditional approach (reading book/instruction)
+To input public health knowledge (COVID19)(Influenza), learning using media (watching documentary video) is more effective rather than learning with traditional approach (reading book/instruction)

 Experiment design
 At least 18 students will be evenly and randomly distributed in two groups, to measure their learning with two different types of teaching.

-Group 1: Studying with digital media: video
+Group 1: Studying with digital media: selected video

 Group 2 (Control): traditional way: reading instruction